scocoyash/Text-Editor-In-C/README.md

 * For performance improvements, we can just clear the right part of the cursor when drawing the row instead of clearing the screen everytime when we refresh the screen.
     * remove ~~abAppend(&ab, "\x1b[2J", 4)~~ from editor refresh screen for the above said reason.

+### Step 3 - Focusing on input
+***

+* Get the cursor position : store the x and y co-ordinates of the cursor postion in the editorConfiguration struct.
+    * E.cx is the horizontal coordinate of the cursor (the column) and E.cy is the vertical coordinate (the row).
+Initialize both of them to 0, as we want the cursor to start at the top-left of the screen

+* Move the cursor to the x and y co-ordinates of the screen in the editor-refresh screen.
+    * using **snprintf()** function from [stdlib.h]which formats and stores a series of characters and values in the array buffer